An0nUD4Y/Evilginx2-Phishlets/README.md

+- Most Of the phishlets will work, Only need a little modifications, I didn't uploaded all working phishlets intentionally.

 # This Repo is Only For Learning Purposes.
 Use These Phishlets To learn to create Your Own.
 # WARNING !
 - DEVELOPER WILL NOT BE RESPONSIBLE FOR ANY MISUSE OF THE PHISHLETS.
 THESE PHISHLETS ARE ONLY FOR TESTING/LEARNING/EDUCATIONAL/SECURITY PURPOSES.